Contents

 Popcorn lung (bronchiolitis obliterans) is an uncommon type of lung disease that’s caused by a build-up of scar tissue in the lungs, which blocks the flow of air.
 It’s not caused by vaping and Cancer Research UK states that e-cigarettes don’t cause the condition that’s known as popcorn lung.

-While more research is needed, its claimed that there is a possible link between the disease and a chemical called diacetyl.
+While more research is needed, it is suspected that there is a link between the rare disease and a chemical called diacetyl.
 This chemical has been used to flavour popcorn and a group of workers in a popcorn factory were affected by the condition, leading to the name.
 However, bronchiolitis obliterans can happen after infections, when lungs are damaged, or after breathing chemicals that irritate the lungs.

 Myth 7: Vaping is addictive